GetUp/viralkindness.org.au/content/ways-to-help.md

     title: Reach out to your neighbours with a postcard
   - answer: >-
       Physical distancing can be a very isolating experience – especially for those without strong social support networks or access to technology.
-Once you’ve introduced yourself, setting up a regular time for a phone or video call can be a simple but powerful way of looking after your neighbours and getting to know them better, too.
+A first step to identifying people in need in your area is to [print and letterbox postcards using this handy tool](/postcards).
+Once you’ve connected, set up a regular time for a phone or video call.
+A check-in can be a simple but powerful way of looking after your neighbours and getting to know them better.
+You could also try teaching someone over the phone how to sign up to your online group if you have one.
     hash: check-in
     title: Check in with vulnerable and lonely neighbours
   - answer: >-
-      Many people don’t have much time to get to know their neighbours in our busy lives – but right now is a great opportunity to connect.
-You can start by organising an online meet-up over Skype, Zoom or other video call programs.
-Why not run a skills-share, or start a book club, trade gardening tips, or just catch up for a drink or cup of tea online!
+      Usually, most people don’t have much time to get to know their neighbours.
+But right now is a great opportunity to connect.
+You can start by inviting your group to join an online meet-up over Skype, Zoom or other video call programs.
+You could run a skill-share, training, or start a book club, or trade gardening tips.
+Or just catch up for a drink or cup of tea online!
     hash: organise
     title: Organise an online meet-up or skills share
   - answer: >-